 - I line-edit nonfiction and fiction manuscripts and book proposals for authors, literary agents, and publishers;

-- I represent a select list of author clients and endeavor to place their books with publishers, while also co-agenting with other literary representatives on behalf of authors;
+- I represent a select list of author clients as agent, working to place their books with publishers, while also co-agenting with other literary representatives on behalf of authors;

 - I develop and package books to offer to publishers that feature unique insiders—truthtellers, whistleblowers, muckrakers and revisionist historians, authors who I define as “the only person would could write the book in question”;

 - I publish independently under the Philip Turner Books imprint when dynamic opportunities arise;

 - I blog about books, publishing, live music, media, current events, and city life at The Great Gray Bridge and Honourary Canadian.

 - I serve as representative to the author, publisher, literary agent, and publicist communities for Expertfile, a robust Web platform that connects conference organizers and meeting planners to authors, experts, and thought leaders who do public speaking.
 Expertfile is a dynamic engine for driving book discovery.
 Our collaboration was the subject of book industry news when it was announced, here and here;

 - I consult with the American Booksellers Foundation for Free Expression (ABFFE), the voice of independent booksellers raised in opposition to censorship and book banning.
 I work on fundraising for ABFFE and am helping to increasing the awareness of their mission among booksellers, manufacturers of bookstore sideline merchandise, authors, and social activists;